-1. Hillsborough County Adult Drug Court Steering Committee Presentation
+26 1.
+Hillsborough County Adult Drug Court Steering Committee Presentation

-Submitted by Julie Christensen-Collins
+- 27 Submitted by Julie Christensen-Collins

-The Steering Committee of the Hillsborough County South Adult Drug Court would like to present an overview of the Drug Court to the Merrimack Town Council.
+- The Steering Committee of the Hillsborough County South Adult Drug Court would like to present an overview of the Drug Court to the Merrimack Town Council.

+- 30

-Tom Monahan, Chairman, Hillsborough County Adult Drug Court Steering Committee, introduced David Tencza, Esq.
-Attorney Tencza was a Prosecutor with the Hillsborough Attorney's Office from 2007-2017.
-From 2014-2016 he was a Team Member of the Hillsborough County Adult Drug Court, and after leaving the office for private practice, he joined the Hillsborough South Drug Steering Committee, and currently runs his own law practice in Nashua.
+Tom Monahan, Chairman, Hillsborough County Adult Drug Court Steering Committee, introduced

+32 David Tencza, Esq.
+Attorney Tencza was a Prosecutor with the Hillsborough Attorney's Office from

+33 2007-2017.
+From 2014-2016 he was a Team Member of the Hillsborough County Adult Drug Court,

+34 and after leaving the office for private practice, he joined the Hillsborough South Drug Steering

+- 35 Committee, and currently runs his own law practice in Nashua. - 36

 David Tencza, Esq., remarked he was a member of the Drug Court team when it first started in 2014.
 It started in Nashua and Hillsborough South because the Judges and Prosecutors needed some alternatives to what we had been doing for so many years in the criminal justice system.
-By 2010/2011 the criminal justice system was almost unrecognizable because the volume of cases had exploded, and they were dealing with individuals being arrested for drug crimes or theft related crimes, and they would either send them to jail or put them on probation in the hope that would deter them.
-They would come out still addicted to drugs, commit more crimes, and end up at State Prison, which also did not deter them.
+By also did not deter them.
 The Drug Court model came to NH around 2013-2014.